AureaFlamma/Mindactivity-2.0/plan.md

 1. File system for assets ✅
 2. slider thumb highlight ✅
 3. Adjusting slider makes the ring go crazy. ✅
+4. Font path
+5. Background feature- do we need the state?

 Backend: